medienbaecker/moduleskit/README.md

 ## A note on licenses

-Both [Kirby](https://getkirby.com) itself and the kirby-modules plugin are commercial.
+Both [Kirby](https://getkirby.com) itself and the Modules plugin are commercial.
 They're free to use on your local machine while you're trying things out, but going live with either one needs a paid licence:

 - Kirby: <https://getkirby.com/buy>
 - Kirby Modules: <https://medienbaecker.com/plugins/modules>